aws-samples/amazon-security-lake-generative-ai/README.md

 ## **Solution Architecture**
 ![Solution Architecture](/sagemaker_gen_ai_architecture.png)

-1. Security Lake is setup in a separate AWS account with the appropriate sources (i.e. VPC Flow Logs, Security Hub, CloudTrail, Route53) configured.
+1. (Prerequisite) Security Lake is setup in a separate AWS account with the appropriate sources (i.e. Amazon Virtual Private Cloud (VPC) Flow Logs, AWS Security Hub, AWS CloudTrail, Amazon Route53) configured.
-2. Create subscriber query access from source Security Lake AWS account to Subscriber AWS account.
+2. (Prerequisite) Create subscriber query access from source Security Lake AWS account to Subscriber AWS account.
-3. Resource share request accepted in the Subscriber AWS account where this solution is deployed.
+3. (Prerequisite) Accepted resource share request in the Subscriber AWS account where this solution is deployed.
-4. Create a database in Lake Formation in the Subscriber AWS account and grant access for the Athena tables in the Security Lake AWS account.
+4. (Prerequisite) Create a database link in Lake Formation in the Subscriber AWS account and grant access for the Athena tables in the Security Lake AWS account.
-5. Add model access for Amazon Bedrock Large Language Model (LLM) Claude v2.
+5. (Prerequisite) Granted model access for Amazon Bedrock Large Language Model (LLM) Claude v2 in the AWS Subscriber account where the solution will be deployed.
-6. VPC is provisioned for SageMaker with an IGW, NAT GW, and VPC endpoints for all AWS services within the solution.
-IGW/NAT is required to install external open-source packages.
+6. A VPC will be provisioned for SageMaker with an IGW, NAT GW, and VPC endpoints for all AWS services within the solution.
+IGW/NAT is required to install external open-source packages.A
-7. SageMaker Studio Domain is created in VPCOnly mode with a single SageMaker user-profile that is tied to a dedicated IAM role.
+7. A SageMaker Studio domain is created in VPCOnly mode with a single SageMaker user-profile that is tied to an IAM role.
 As part of the SageMaker deployment, an EFS also gets provisioned for the SageMaker Domain.
-8. A dedicated IAM role is created to restrict access to create/access SageMaker Domain's presigned URL from a specific CIDR for accessing the SageMaker notebook.
+8. A dedicated IAM role is created to restrict access to create/access SageMaker Domain’s presigned URL from a specific CIDR for accessing the SageMaker notebook.
 9. CodeCommit repository containing python notebooks utilized for the AI/ML workflow by the SageMaker user-profile.
 10. Athena workgroup is created for Security Lake queries with a S3 bucket for output location (Access logging configured for the output bucket).
 <br><br>